Students take outdoor noise measurements on a small runway.

 Admission to Candidacy will be based on: the academic record of the student, the results of a candidacy examination, and the opinion of the graduate faculty of the program and the program director regarding the student’s overall fitness for candidacy.

 Acoustics Ph.D.
-Candidacy Exam
+Qualifying Exam

 English Competency